MarkKozel/quickconfig/README.md

 # Quick JSON Config

-Simple JavaScript package to read in json files for project configuration
+Simple JavaScript package to read in json files -or- JavaScript Object for project configuration

 After elements are read from file and parsed into a JavaScript object, each element is added to the instantiated QuickJsonConfig object as member variables.
 Also, simple *set* and *get* member functions are added to the same instantiated QuickJsonConfig object